• About

 How spicy is Schezwan Sauce?

-That's why I always prefer homemade ones over store-bought as the store-bought is nowhere close to them in terms of freshness, ingredients, taste, and of course price too!!
+For spicier, add red chilli flakes, chilli paste or Sriracha sauce.
+Alternatively, add sugar to beat the chili.
+That's why I always prefer homemade ones over store-bought ones as the store-bought ones are nowhere close to them in terms of freshness, ingredients, taste, and of course price too!!

 spicy red chilli chutney in a bowl